WHAT IS ESTATE PLANNING?

 HIPAA RELEASEA HIPAA Release gives your physician permission to discuss your personal medical information with the person you have granted your medical power of attorney, as well as any others whom you may choose to designate.

-BENEFICIARY DEEDFiled with the Recorder of Deeds, a beneficiary deed avoids the probate court process and transfers title to your property to your designated beneficiary (including your revocable trust) upon your death.
+DEEDFiled with the Recorder of Deeds, a deed avoids the probate court process and transfers title to your property to your designated beneficiary (including your revocable trust) either immediately or upon your death.
 Your real estate remains titled in your name during your lifetime, and you’re always free to change or revoke your beneficiary deed.
-If you own property beyond your primary residence, we can draft additional deeds for an additional fixed fee of $100 per beneficiary deed.
-We will provide instructions on how to file your deeds with the Recorder of Deeds Office or if you’d like, we would be happy to file them on your behalf for a fixed fee of $100 per deed.